-When programs are executed that need additional privileges than are present in the current user context, it is common for the operating system to prompt the user for proper credentials to authorize the elevated privileges for the task.
-Adversaries can mimic this functionality to prompt users for credentials with a normal-looking prompt.
-This type of prompt can be accomplished with AppleScript:
+When programs are executed that need additional privileges than are present in the current user context, it is common for the operating system to prompt the user for proper credentials to authorize the elevated privileges for the task (ex: Bypass User Account Control).

-This technique exploits users' tendencies to always supply credentials when prompted, which makes it very difficult to detect.
-Monitor process execution for unusual programs as well as AppleScript that could be used to prompt users for credentials.
+Monitor process execution for unusual programs as well as malicious instances of Scripting that could be used to prompt users for credentials.

 Inspect and scrutinize input prompts for indicators of illegitimacy, such as non-traditional banners, text, timing, and/or sources.